 Accepted Lighting Fixtures and Products

 The program accepts household quantities of lighting fixtures and products for recycling without charge at collection sites designated for consumers.
 The primary purpose of the product must be the illumination of space, which can include portable, hardwired, free standing and solar-powered products.
+For a full list of accepted fixtures, click here.

 |Prominent examples of accepted lighting fixtures and products include:|